mirte-robot/mirte-documentation/doc/tutorials/driving_around.rst

 Android
 =======

-There is also an Android app which allows you to control Mirte (or any ROS-based robot).
+There is also an Android app which allows you to control MIRTE (or any ROS-based robot).
 You can download `ROS-mobile here <https://play.google.com/store/apps/details?id=com.schneewittchen.rosandroid>`_.
 In order to drive around you need to connect to the robot: